-Figure 4: Select role services page with ASP.NET selected 11.On the Confirm installation selections page, click Install.
+Figure 4: Add features that are required for ASP.NET

+11.On the Confirm installation selections page, click Install.

 The Installation Progress page appears and provides the status of the IIS installation, which takes several minutes.
 When the installation completes, click Close.
 Restart the host, if prompted.